irahulsah/linkedin-extension/README.md

 Server setup

 - webhook must be done at first (it can be achived from this - https://developer.monday.com/api-reference/docs/webhooks#create-a-webhook)
+   1. create item - api/v1/monday-task/  (whenever a item is added the corresponding webhook will be triggerd to create a item in database)
+   2. update item - api/v1/monday-task/update-item  (whenever a any changes in column is made in item board is added the corresponding webhook will be triggerd to update a item in database based on user_id, board_id, item_id)
+   3. update item description - api/v1/monday-task/update-item-description  (whenever a description chat is created in item board is added the corresponding webhook will be triggerd to update desciption in item in database based on user_id, board_id, item_id)

 - configure .env file as like example.env
 - Npm i for package installation
 - Npm run start (to start server)